 GitOps

 It is highly recommended to set up a git repository to manage the Service Schemas.
-A Git repository allows the Service Owners to track the changes to their service schemas, request reviewing and approving of any modifications from other team members before submission.
+A Git repository allows Service Owners to track changes, request reviews, and obtain approval from team members before applying modifications.
 Therefore, they can have more supervision on their Schemas.
 NetOrca provides CI/CD scripts for validating and submitting the Service Schema.
 So, as soon as Service Owners push new commits or merge their Merge Requests, their Services will be updated immediately on NetOrca.

 Set Up Repository

-Create a directory where you want to keep all files regarding your Service Schemas, and then initialize a git repository inside the repository.
+Create a directory where you want to keep all files regarding your Service Schemas, and then initialize a git repository inside the directory.

 Repository Structure